rundeck/docs/en/administration/cluster/cloud/aws.md

 --->

-This document provides instructions to install RUNDECK PRO in an HA (cluster) configuration on AWS, taking advantage of ELB, RDS, and S3 for scale and availability.
+This document provides instructions to install Rundeck Enterprise in an HA (cluster) configuration on AWS, taking advantage of ELB, RDS, and S3 for scale and availability.

 ![Rundeck Enterprise HA architecture on AWS](../../../figures/aws-architecture.png)